xanth/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD02_LAB_MANUAL.md

 3. Open **DB Browser for SQLite**.
 4. Verify that the two bookings exist is in the Database.

-    >**Results** After completing this exercise, test the database with SQL Server and SQLite.
+    >**Results** You now just finish testing your database with SQL Lite and SQL Server.

 ©2018 Microsoft Corporation.
 All rights reserved.